 10. Creating Luminosity Masks With Different Channels

 Luminosity masks don’t work on luminosity only.
-They also work well in specific colour channels of the image.
+They also work well in specific color channels of the image.
 You can use the same technique to create masks in the red channel, blue channel or green channel.
 Some people call this channel masking, but I think this is the same as the luminosity masks.

 Say you want to use curve adjustment to reduce the brightness of the sky.
-The main colour in the sky is blue.
+The main color in the sky is blue.
 When you hop to the channel panel and left click the blue channel, you can see that the sky is “whiter” than all other areas.
 After previewing the blue channel, you can decide to use this as a mask for the curve adjustment.

-Select RGB colour again.
+Select RGB color again.
 Then you can create a blue channel mask by holding down Ctrl and click on the blue channel thumbnail just like creating a luminosity mask.
 Then hop over back to layer panel and add a curve layer as usual.
 You will see the blue mask is already applied to the curve layer.

 You can also do this with red and green channel.
 Also, intersecting masks, adjusting masks with level or curve and other masking techniques are also workable.